rpatters1/denigma/README.md

 # musx2mnx command line utility

-This convert as  extracts the Enigma XML from a Finale `.musx` file.
+This utility as extracts and converts Enigma XML from a Finale `.musx` file.
 It has no external dependencies.

 ## Setup Instructions